Earn your master’s degree from UMassD

 - The UMassD program is structured so that individuals can do their experience hours as part of their job, provided they can be supervised by a certified BCBA.

-- work with a variety of populations including autistic children and adults, developing children, adults with intellectual disabilities, and seniors with dementia
+- work with a variety of populations including autistic children and adults, typically developing children, adults with intellectual disabilities, and seniors with dementia

 - practice in various settings including clinics, hospitals, residential treatment centers, public schools and community agencies